 Who was Napoleon Bonaparte?
-We all have the same popularized images in our mind.
-We imagine him on a dashing white horse—a stunning military leader.
-We envision him also as a political leader—standing in that trademark pose, with his hand reaching into his jacket, parked against his stomach.
+We all have the same popularized images in our mind: Napoleon on a dashing white horse—a stunning military leader.
+We envision him also as a political leader, standing in that trademark pose, with his hand reaching into his jacket, parked against his stomach.

 Napoleon as a Child

-Napoleone Buonaparte (later to be renamed as the more recognized, and more French “Napoleon Bonaparte“) came from a minor noble family.
-They weren’t rich.
-His father Carlo Buonaparte was a lawyer and a social scrambler.
+Napoleone Buonaparte (later to be renamed as the more recognized, and more French “Napoleon Bonaparte“) came from a minor noble family; they weren’t wealthy.
+His father, Carlo Buonaparte, was a lawyer and a social scrambler.
 He tried out lots of different business ventures with varying success.
-He would end up dying early in 1785, in debt—he was a big spender and his latest venture, a mulberry plantation to produce silk worms, went belly up.
+He wound up dying early in 1785, in debt—he was a big spender, and his latest venture, a mulberry plantation to produce silkworms, failed.

-As a father he was apparently indulgent, but he was also away a lot.
+As a father, he was apparently indulgent, but he was also often away.
 He wasn’t a strong presence in Bonaparte’s later memories of his childhood.
-But Napoleon clearly paid attention to his father’s ambition and inventiveness.
+But Napoleon paid attention to his father’s ambition and inventiveness.
 Much later, in 1804, when he crowned himself emperor, Bonaparte muttered an aside to his older brother: “Joseph!
 If only our father could see us now!”

 This is a transcript from the video series Living the French Revolution and the Age of Napoleon.
-Watch it now, on The Great Courses Plus.
+Watch it now, Wondrium.

 His mother, Letizia, was a formidable woman.
 She was at the heart of the boy’s emotional world.
-She was spirited, energetic; she asked a lot of her children.
-She passed these dynamic traits on to the young Napoleon.
+She was spirited and energetic; she asked a lot of her children.
+Letizia passed these dynamic traits on to the young Napoleon.
 She needed her energy because she gave birth 12 times, and eight of those children survived to adulthood.

 Little Napoleone grew up side by side mostly with his older brother, Giuseppe (or Joseph).
 He was a mild-mannered kid, very different from the lively and assertive Napoleon.
 It would be six years before the birth of the next surviving sibling, so Joseph and Napoleon were tight friends.
 We can imagine them tumbling across the Corsican hills together, rivals and playmates.